pythontime/tac-live_terraform_3_30_23/opt-03-variables/opt-03-instructions.md

   - This contains several variables that are currently set to ask you for information during the `terraform apply`.

 ## Procedure - Part 1
 - Plan.
-Know which region you will be working in before you intialize the directory.
+Know which region you will be working in before you initialize the directory.
 - Initialize, format, validate, and apply the configuration.
 - Answer the questions to complete the apply.
 > NOTE: Be sure to make a note of what you typed.
 You will be asked for this information during the destroy phase.
 Remember that you can also find this information in the state file.